 - Fully power off the phone and then turn it back on.
 This is needed to make the Pick up then hang up option work.

-Stopping Unwanted Texts
+Dealing With Unwanted Texts

 Unfortunately, it's not possible to text a reply such as "stop" for automatic texts that come to the phone's Sprint number, because your reply will identify your Republic number as the sender, and you're not trying to stop texts to your Republic number.

 If the source of the texts is known, you may be able to contact the sender's customer service department and ask them to stop sending texts to your Sprint number.
-If the texts come from individuals and you text a reply, be sure to identify your Sprint number as the number you want them to stop using.

 The Nuclear Option